The Top Remote Work Security Threats and How to Mitigate Them

 - Password manager to create strong passwords and securely store them on your device.

-- Secure communication tools that encrypt messages and files you’re sharing with your team.
+- Secure communication tools that encrypt messages and files you’re sharing with your team (but note that even the most secure applications, such as TeamViewer, have their vulnerabilities).

 However, a remote worker’s security toolbox will be incomplete without another critical solution – a virtual private network (VPN).